 Building the Interior Walls

-At this stage, the home is starting to come together ans will develop quickly.
-So be ready to go things will go quickly here.
+At this stage, the home is starting to come together and will develop quickly.
+So be ready for things to go quickly here.

 The great thing about pole barns homes is that you can place the walls where you want.
 Remember none of the walls are load-bearing.
 You will be able to make the rooms as big or as small as you want to.